Last Updated on 05/02/21 by quiltripping

 Once the quilt sandwich is set up on the longarm, you can’t see the back of the quilt while it is being quilted.
 The front could be centered onto the back horizontally fairly well, but in the vertical dimension, it is hard to make that happen.
 As the quilting progresses, three is shrinkage in all three layers, and that shrinkage varies depending on the quilting design and the density of the quilting.

 Once I understood all this, it became obvious that if I wanted to have a pieced quilt back, I would have to make an asymmetrical design that looked good regardless of where the quilt front lay on top of the quilt back.
 So, since having this ah-ha moment, I have designed all my quilt backs keeping this in mind.

-I usually start thinking about my quilt back design as I am putting together the quilt top.
+I usually start getting pieced quilt back ideas as I am putting together the quilt top.
 By then I know how much fabric I will have left over and can decide on whether to use the fabric from the front or whether I need to supplement with other fabric.

 I try and give my longarm quilter a quilt back that is 5 inches bigger than the front on all four sides.
 To help me visualize both the size of the quilt back and potential design options, I use old fashioned graph paper.
 I draw out the quilt back to scale on the graph paper and then mark the quilt front with dashed lines.
 Whatever design I come up with for the back needs to fit in between the dashed lines that mark the size of the quilt front.

 To make the design visually pleasing, I use the rule of thirds from photography.
 I divide my quilt into thirds horizontally and vertically and place the main design element near one of the intersections of those lines.